angerhang/angerhang.github.io/_posts/2022-02-02-why_human_activity_recognition_is_far_from_solved.md

-The sampling frequency and data modality is also different.
-People end up spending lots of time in the data preprocessing stage.
-One question people often have is what's the ideal sampling frequency that one should use.
-From expereince, `30hz` is a good threshold between battery consumption without the loss of performance for IMUs.
-Since most of human activties have a frequency rate below `15hz`, it would be safe to run up to `30hz`.
-Some devices like to have a frequency of `100hz`+, we didn't really benefit from having that much more  data.
+As for the data-sampling variations shown above, from experience, it doesn't make a big difference for analysis. `30hz` is usually a good threshold between battery consumption without the loss of performance for IMUs.
+Since most human activities have a frequency rate below `15hz` (send us a reference if you have one!), it would be safe to run up to `30hz`.
+Some devices like to have a frequency of `100hz`+.
+We don't really benefit from having that much more data.

 ## III.
 Getting groud-truth data for HAR is both expensive and difficult
 One of the key reasons why existing benchmark datasets is small is that it is rather challenging to annotate ground truth for IMUs.
 To annotate HAR datasets, we will require concurrent ACC and video data.
 The difficulties are: